 1.2 – Minor additions and bug fixes.

 1.1 – April 2022 – A refinement of the old demo, with the password screen added, and many, many logic and graphical improvements.

 NOTE: Everything shown here is very subject to change.
 Content of final game may differ.

 Francis is waiting for his friends in the bar when disaster strikes!
 Some sort of magical catastrophe has befallen the town of Gorcester!
 No time to think!
 You’ll have to find your friends before setting off on an arduous journey to confront whoever, or whatever is responsible!

-A Platform Adventure game with some modern sensibilities, CMO:HN plays a little like many games, it’s got Euro platformer blood with hopefully a challenging, fair heart.
+A Platform Adventure game with modern sensibilities, CMO:HN plays a little like many games, it’s got Euro platformer blood with hopefully a challenging, fair heart.
 Earlier in development would compare it to other games, but it’s fully formed enough now to stand on it’s own, so that gets more difficult.
-It’s not really that much like anything, but from a purely mechanical perspective, somewhere between Castlevania(3) and Turrican is a fair reference.
-Visually it’s nothing like either..
-And there are a couple more games who’s names I could add here too, but which I’m holding off on as I don’t want to spoil something yet.
+From a purely mechanical perspective, it’s somewhere between Castlevania(3) and Turrican.
+Mild exploration and secrets, occasional alternate paths, etc.

 What are the levels like?